daos-stack/daos/docs/admin/administration.md

 stopped by running `dmg system stop` (if necessary with the `--force` flag).
 The erase operation will destroy any pools that may still exist, and will unconfigure the storage.
 It will not stop the daos\_server process, so the `dmg` command can still be used.

-For example, the system can be formatted again by running `dmg storage format`.
+After `dmg system erase`, the system can be formatted again using `dmg storage format --replace` for each rank to update the engine UUIDs in the management service database.

+!!! warning
+    After `dmg system erase`, the engine superblocks are removed and new UUIDs will be generated on the next format.
+You must use `dmg storage format --replace --rank <N> -l <host>` for each rank to update the UUID in the management service database and allow the rank to rejoin the system.
+Using `dmg storage format --force` without `--replace` will result in UUID mismatch errors preventing the engines from joining.

+    Example for a single-rank system:
+    ```
+    $ dmg system stop --force
+    $ dmg system erase
+    $ dmg storage format --replace --rank 0 -l <hostname>
+    ```

 !!! note
     Note that `dmg system erase` does not currently reset the SCM.